IDIASLab/SparkKG-ML/docs/dataAcquisition.rst

 Conclusion
 ----------------------------------

-The RDFX library provides flexible methods for handling null values in data.
+The SparkKG-ML library provides flexible methods for handling null values in data.
 By using the ``nullReplacement`` and ``nullDrop`` methods, you can preprocess your data effectively and ensure quality in your analysis.

 For more detailed information on each method and its parameters, please refer to the API documentation.